 Connected and autonomous vehicles will play a significant role in a future transport system and unlock enormous social benefits at the same time.
 If the UK can build on its leadership position in this area, we can maximise opportunities to exploit these technologies at home and abroad and attract further international investment, leading to growth in our economy and new jobs in an exciting field of technology.

 The GATEway project will trial and validate a series of different use cases for automated vehicles.
 This will involve live trials of highly and fully automated vehicles; full mission, high fidelity driving simulator tests; and demonstrations of remote vehicle operation.

 - Automated passenger shuttle trials: exploring the use of automated shuttle vehicles as a small scale transport service.

-- Automated urban deliveries trials: using automated vehicles for last mile transportation; potentially from a local delivery depot to a residential neighbourhood.
+- Automated urban deliveries trials (completed): using automated vehicles for last mile transportation; for example from a local delivery depot to a residential neighbourhood.

 - Remote teleoperation demonstrations: where a human operator is able to manoeuvre or recover a fully automated vehicle to a safe mode of operation.